whittlem/pycryptobot/README.md

 * If the margin exceeds 3% and the price reaches a Fibonacci band it will sell to lock in profit
 * If the margin exceeds 3% but a strong reversal is detected with negative OBV and MACD < Signal it will sell
 * "sellatloss" set to 0 prevents selling at a loss
 * "preventloss" set to 1 to force a sell before margin is negative (losing money on active trade).
 Default trigger point is 1%.
-If nosellmaxpcnt is set it will be used as the default, unless preventlosstrigger is set to set a custom trigger point.
+If no_sell_max_pcnt is set it will be used as the default, unless preventlosstrigger is set to set a custom trigger point.
 * "preventlosstrigger" is the margin set point that will trigger/allow the preventloss function to start watching the margin and will sell when margin reaches 0.1% or lower unless preventlossmargin is set.
     NOTE: to disable preventlosstrigger and use preventlossmargin only, set the trigger to 0.
 * "preventlossmargin" is the margin set point that will cause an immediate sell to prevent a loss.
 If this is not set, a default of 0.1% will be used.  "preventlossmargin" can be used by itself or in conjunction with "preventlosstrigger".